cs4241-19a/a2-shortstack/README.md

 - **Events created in index.html**: Your event! view at /viewEvent.html?exampleEvent3
 - Line 110 in server.improved creates the hardcoded event ID, that is where a unique id function should be implemented for the future.
 Since it is hardcoded it creating new events overrides the hardcoded exampleEvent3 json.

+### In depth technical explanation of functionality
+I wanted to include a section to thoroughly explain how my application works from a technical stand point while creating an event.
+1.)
+User creates event from the home page (index.html).
+    > Frontend validates form
+    > A post request is sent to the server
+    > Backend validates with MomentJS
+    > Manipulates date range to an array of dates
+    > Saves to a json file (hard coded as exampleEvent3, could be anything though) 2.)
+User views event from view event page (viewEvent.html?eventID, eventID can be anything)
+    > The front end splits the URL at the '?' to make 2 seperate get request
+        - 1 for the html
+        - 1 for the JSON file with event details
+    > The front end then dynamically creates a table conforming to event details
+    > Looks at current availability and colors cells accordingly 3.)
+User begins selecting his or her available times
+    > Front end keeps track of the selected days.
+    > Selecting an already selected day removes it from the current user's availability.
+    > The user can then submit this availability to the server via a post request.
+    > The backend appends that users availabilty to a list.

 ### Requirements
 - a `Server` which not only serves files, but also maintains a tabular dataset with 3 or more fields related to your application